neural-computing/INM427-neural-computing-coursework/report/report.md

 models were selected based on the test accuracy achieved during the kfold training process.
 The dataset used within this study contains a fairly large class imbalance with the "non-phishing" class under represented by a ratio of roughly 7-1.
 This may mean that using accuracy for model selection is unfairly biased towards models that are able to better predict "phishing" websites at the expense of "non-phishing" websites.
 Whilst this may not be a problem to an end user,

-Ensemble methods generally give better performance - rather than comparing, maybe the two methods could be used in conjunction to achieve a better overall performance.
+Although this paper demonstrated that the two models independently have good performance as determined by the recall metric, it is generally considered that ensemble methods generally give better performance [8].
+Rather than comparing, maybe the two methods could be used in conjunction to achieve a better overall performance.
+This is especially the case for models that perform better in some instances compared to another

 ## VI.
 References